 The rail corridor works includes the 12.6km of track, structures, and 6 new stations for the new Moreton Bay Rail Link.

-Construction of the rail corridor works is due to begin in early 2014 with the new rail line scheduled for delivery by late 2016.
+Construction of the rail corridor works started in January 2014 with the new rail line scheduled for delivery by late 2016.

 The Moreton Bay Rail Link has been a long time coming.

 The first known reference to a rail link to Redcliffe dates back to the late 1800s when a local alderman proposed that a new line be built to the peninsula at an estimated cost of 200,000 pounds.

 The first significant planning study to investigate the Moreton Bay Rail Link occurred in 1978-79 when the Metropolitan Transit Authority conducted a series of planning studies into a public transport corridor between Petrie and Kippa-Ring.
 These investigations led to the identification of the preferred alignment for the project and the land was then acquired.

 Over the last 30 years the project has been the subject of a number of further studies.